spencer-melnick/subspace/README.md

 ## Requirements

-Subspace is configured using [CMake](https://cmake.org) and currently supports the latest versins of the following compilers:
+Subspace is configured using [CMake](https://cmake.org) and currently supports the latest versions of the following compilers:

 * [gcc](https://gcc.gnu.org/)
 * [Mingw-w64](https://mingw-w64.org/doku.php)